 A lack of sleep and chronic stress can lead to the weakening of qi and the immune system.
 TCM places high importance on getting proper rest.
 You should sleep for at least 7 hours every day.
 Some people cut down on their weekday sleep, thinking that they can compensate for it by sleeping longer hours at the weekends.
 Unfortunately, such a move can end up affecting the overall quality of your sleep.

 Another immunity-boosting solution from TCM is acupuncture massage.
 Three points are of key importance — zhong wan, qi hai, and guan yuan.
 You can either use finger massage or palm massage on these three acupressure points.
-For finger massage, press the point and rotate your fingers up to 5 minutes at one time.
+For finger massage, press the point and rotate your fingers for up to 5 minutes at one time.
 For palm massage, place one palm facing the abdomen and the other palm on top of the first palm.
 Then, rotate them together for a period of 10 to 15 minutes per time.

 TCM recommends the consumption of various medicinal herbs to boost your immunity.
 These include Asian ginseng and Ganoderma.